lalicia/lalicia/README.md

 <h1 align="center">Hey there, nice to meet you - I'm Alicia :vulcan_salute:</h1>

 <p align="center">
 I'm a junior full stack developer, currently completing a 16 week intensive bootcamp with School of Code.
-Having worked in front of a computer all my life at many jobs I didn't love, the things I did enjoy were the computer and the sitting parts - so when I saw the opportunity to train in the uber sit-at-a-computer job, I grabbed it with both hands - and I'm never looking back!
+Having worked in front of a computer all my life at many jobs I didn't love, the things I did enjoy were the computers and the sitting - so when I saw the opportunity to train in the uber sit-at-a-computer job, I grabbed it with both hands - and I'm never looking back!
 </p>
 <p align="center">
 Outside of coding/learning to code, you'll find me writing stories, listening to music, going out for breakfast, and enjoying the occassional living room disco when I have the house to myself.
 But I also love a good Netflix binge, I'm not gonna lie :wink: